micheledellipaoli/TyrePressureDetection/README.md

 <br>

 * **Node.js**: it is a JavaScript runtime useful to execute back-end code.<br>
-To install Node.js, execute the following commands:
+To install Node.js, execute the following command:
     ````shell
    sudo apt install nodejs
     ````